scikit-bio/scikit-bio/doc/README.md

 bipy docstrings follow the [numpydoc conventions](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).
-This ensures that the docstrings are easily readable both from the interpreter and HTML, PDF, etc..
-Please read the numpydoc guidelines before continuing.
+This ensures that the docstrings are easily readable both from the interpreter and HTML, PDF, etc. Please read the numpydoc guidelines before continuing.

 ### Documenting a module in bipy